lukasbrunner/ClimWIP/README.md

     Description: If not None use onle the models specified here.
 If not all models specified here can be found a Value Error will be raised in order to make sure all models specified are used.

+variants_use : integer > 0 or all

+    Example: all

+    Description: Use all ensemble members or only up to a maximum number given by this parameter.

+variants_select: string

+    Allowed values: sorted, natsorted, random

+    Description: Specify the sorting strategy applied to model variante before selecting the frist xx (given by variants_use) variants.
+    - sorted: Sort using the Python buildin sorted() function.
+This was the original sorting strategy but leads to potentially unexpected sorting: [r10i*, r11i*, r1i*, ...]
+    - natsorted: Sort using the natsort.natsorted function: [r1i*, r10i*, r11i*, ...]
+    - random: Do not sort but pick random members.
+This can be used for bootstrapping of model variants: [r24i*, r7i*, r13i*, ...]

-ensembles : bool
+variants_independence : bool

     Example: True

-    Description: Use all ensemble members or onle the first one (using natsort, so r1* will be used in stead of r10*).

-ensemble_independence : bool

-    Example: True

-    Description: Can only be True if ensemble is True.
+    Description: Can only be True if variants_use is not 1.
 If True use an alternative approach to calculate the independence sigma based on ensemble member similarity (see appendix of Brunner et al. 2019)

 performance_metric: string, optional